Initdd/SimpleTools/README.md

     - Set the resizing factor.
     - Click the Submit to amplify the image.

 * Multi-Language Support:
-    - The application supports multiple languages, and strings can be easily customized.
+    - The application supports multiple languages, and strings can be easily customized on the `strings.json` file.

 ## Dependencies